Application of three-body stability to globular clusters: I. The stability radius: Comparison with previous theoretical work

 The simplest case to determine analytically is to consider a star located where the acceleration on the star in the rotating frame is zero and the velocity of the star relative to the cluster centre is also zero.
 Such a star will be on a radial orbit with respect to the centre of the cluster.
 For a star on a radial orbit and using point mass potentials for the cluster and galaxy the eccentricity dependence of the tidal radius is given by \citep{KingI}

-where the constant $k \sim 0.7$ was introduced by \citet{Keenan1981} to better fit observations of the galactic globular clusters.
+where if $k=1$ the Jacobi radius is recovered.
+Here the constant $k = 0.7$ is used, as was introduced by \citet{Keenan1981} to better fit observations of the galactic globular clusters.

-Recently the analysis of \citet{KingI} has been extended to stars on circular orbits on either prograde or retrograde orbits \citep{RWEGK2006}.
-A star has zero acceleration in a coordinate frame rotating with the motion of a point mass cluster if the eccentricity dependence of the distance from the cluster is given by \citep{RWEGK2006}
+\citet{RWEGK2006} extended the tidal radius calculation of \citet{KingI} by including the Coriolis terms in the equations of motion, which takes the effect of the orbit of the star into account.
+To simplify the equations of motion they limited their analysis to co-planar systems with stars on prograde or retrograde circular orbits or purely radial orbits.
+They found that a star has zero acceleration in the rotating cluster frame if the eccentricity dependence of the distance from the cluster is given by \citep{RWEGK2006}

-where $\alpha = 0$ denotes a star on a radial orbit inside the cluster and reduces to \reqOne{rtidal_King} in this case.
-Non-radial motion is restricted to the case of stars on circular orbits and is described in the tidal radius equation by setting $\alpha = 1$ or $-1$ for prograde and retrograde orbits respectively (note that $\alpha = -1$ gives $r_t$ greater than the King radius).
+where $\alpha = 0$ denotes a star on a purely radial orbit with the cluster centre in the rotating cluster frame and reduces to \reqOne{rtidal_King} in this case.
+The analysis by \citet{RWEGK2006} also considered cases where the radial velocity is zero at the point of zero acceleration, which occurs stars on circular orbits and is described in the tidal radius equation by setting $\alpha = 1$ or $-1$ for prograde and retrograde orbits respectively (note that $\alpha = -1$ gives $r_t$ greater than the King radius).
 For later comparison we define the Read radius as \reqOne{rtidal_Read} with $\alpha = 1$, representing an easily tidally stripped cluster.
-The Read radius compared well with two N-body simulations of $10^7 \msun$ satellite clusters using $N = 10^5$ particles with orbital parameters of perigalacticon $R_P/R_{1/2} = 267$ and eccentricity $e_o = 0.0$ and perigalacticon $R_P/R_{1/2} = 77$ and eccentricity $e_o = 0.57$ \citep{RWEGK2006}.
+The Read radius compared well with two N-body simulations of $10^7 \msun$ satellite clusters using $N = 10^5$ particles with orbital parameters of perigalacticon $R_p/R_{1/2} = 267$ and eccentricity $e_o = 0.0$ and perigalacticon $R_p/R_{1/2} = 77$ and eccentricity $e_o = 0.57$ \citep{RWEGK2006}.
 A summary of alternate equations for the tidal radius designed to fit observations can be found in \citet{Bellazzini2004}.